aurelia/aurelia2-examples/examples/crypto-price-tracker/README.md

 A crypto price tracker application bootstrapped by [aurelia/new](https://github.com/aurelia/new).

+## Demo

+A demo of this application is running here: https://aurelia2-crypto-tracker.vercel.app/

 ## Description

 An Aurelia 2 application showcasing the use of vanilla CSS and Shadow DOM for styling.
 This example also uses Bootstrap 5 for styling, and you can see how Bootstrap 5 is integrated into the application.
 This example showcases how you can communicate with an API using the Aurelia Fetch Client and using a service to store your API code for reuse throughout your application.